The-Art-of-Hacking/h4cker/SCOR/content_security_fundamentals.md

 # Cisco Content Security Fundamentals
-Cisco Content Security Fundamentals encompass a broad range of security measures designed to protect an organization's network infrastructure and data.
-This includes ensuring the security of email, web browsing, and the management of data within a network.
-Here’s a summarized overview of these fundamentals:

 ## 1. Email Security
 - **Spam Protection**: Filtering out unwanted and potentially harmful email messages.